Pressure and Hydrostatic Pressure

 Where:

-ρ = water density (lb-s2/ft4)
+= water density (lb-s2/ft4)

-g = acceleration of gravity (ft/s2)
+= acceleration of

-A = surface area of the object (ft2)
+= surface area of the

-z = depth of the object below the water’s surface (ft)
+= depth of the object

-Therefore, the hydrostatic force acting on an object at depth, z is equal to:
+the hydrostatic force acting on an object at depth, z is equal to:

-Fhyd = ρgAz
+= ρgAz

-Dividing hydrostatic force by the area over which it acts yields the hydrostatic pressure acting on the object:
+hydrostatic force by the area over which it acts yields the hydrostatic

 Phyd = ρgz Þ Fhyd = Phyd × Area

-This equation can be used to find the hydrostatic pressure acting on any object at any depth.
+equation can be used to find the hydrostatic pressure acting on any object at any depth.
 Note that hydrostatic pressure varies linearly with the depth of the object.

 Bernoulli’s Equation

-Consider a fluid flowing at some velocity, V. Now, think of a line of fluid molecules that are moving in a direction tangent to the fluid’s velocity.
+It is useful to have a short discussion of external fluid flow.
+This is the situation that occurs when water flows around a ship’s rudder, submarine planes, hydrofoils, or the hull of any vessel moving through the water.
+The study and analysis of fluid flow is a complex subject, a subject that will baffle researchers for many years to come.
+However, as students of naval engineering, you should have some basic knowledge of external fluid flow.Consider a fluid flowing at some velocity, V. Now, think of a line of fluid molecules that are moving in a direction tangent to the fluid’s velocity.
 This line of movement is referred to as a streamline.
 One method of flow analysis is to consider the fluid to be made up of many streamlines, each layered on top of the other.
 We will be looking at a group of fluid molecules traveling along one streamline.
 To further our analysis of the fluid, the fluid flow is assumed to be incompressible, meaning that its density is not changing anywhere along the flow, and that there is no contraction or dilation of the fluid molecules.
 If the water molecules are not rotating, the flow is called irrotational and the fluid is said to have a vorticity of zero.
 If there are no shearing stresses between layers of the flow, the fluid is said to be inviscid.
 Finally, if we assume that a fluid’s properties at one point on the streamline do not change with time (although the fluid’s properties can change from location to location along the streamline), the fluid flow is said to be steady.
 In this course, our analysis will assume steady incompressible inviscid flow.

 For steady incompressible inviscid flow, the sum of the flow work plus the kinetic energy plus the potential energy is constant along a streamline.
 This is Bernoulli’s Equation and it can be applied to two different points along a streamline to yield the following equation:

-Using Bernoulli’s equation, we can explain why lift and thrust is generated by flow over hydrofoils, rudders, submarine planes, and propeller blades.
-We can also describe the pressure distribution of fluid flowing around a ship’s hull.
+Bernoulli’s equation, we can explain why lift and thrust is generated by flow

 Definition of a Ship’s Axes and Degrees of Freedom